-Have you interned, researched, done public service and/or studied abroad (through GEO, IROP, PSC, D-Lab, etc)?
+Have you interned, researched, done public service and/or studied abroad (through GEO, IROP, PKG Center, D-Lab, etc)?
 Come to W20-306 to hear from corporate panelists and MIT presenters about marketing your international experience.
 You will also be given an opportunity to speak directly with MIT staff and panelists concerning your CV and elevator pitch following the discussion.

-PSC, UPOP, GEL, F/ASIP, IROP/UROP, D-Lab, FL&L will host booths to speak with students about resumes, interview techniques and their experiences abroad.
+PKG Center, UPOP, GEL, F/ASIP, IROP/UROP, D-Lab, FL&L will host booths to speak with students about resumes, interview techniques and their experiences abroad.
 Lunch will be served.

 Sep 28: Celebrate National Public Lands Day by helping to maintain the Fresh Pond Reservation (Deadline 9/19)

 WHEN: Saturday, September 28th, 1:30 to 4:30 pm, rain or shine

 Help improve Cambridge's drinking water supply through testing water quality, maintaining trails and taking visitor census in this unique opportunity to be a part of the 20th anniversary of National Public Lands Day.
 It's a great chance to join thousands of volunteers nationwide in conserving our environment.
 No experience required.
 Register online by 9/19 at http://s.zoomerang.com/s/pmd092813

 Contact: Lori Tsurada, email@example.com

 Rocket Day is a free event for people of all ages.
 All participants need to bring is a 1 or 2-liter soda bottle and a tennis ball.
 We provide the rest of the materials and instructions for making your rocket.
 Rockets are powered by compressed air and water and can reach speeds close to 200 mph!
 Last year, participants built over 300 rockets, and launched an average of one rocket every 1.25 minutes for six and a half hours!